Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 .

-When we went, part of this final stage was blocked by a landslide that had occurred a few days earlier.
-We followed a paved road for about 2 km to the Omata Bridge, where we returned to the historic path for the last meters of the Nakasendo Route, just as we were practically in Tsumago.
+When we did the hike, part of this final section was blocked by a landslide that had occurred a few days earlier.
+We followed a paved road for about 2 km to Omata Bridge, where we rejoined the historic path for the final stretch of the Nakasendo Road, just as we were approaching Tsumago.

 .